Emergency Medical Services

 - News/Updates Archive

 The EMS Commission is responsible for the establishment and maintenance of an effective system of emergency medical services.
 This includes the necessary equipment, personnel and facilities to ensure that all emergency patients receive prompt and adequate medical care throughout the range of emergency conditions encountered.
-Visit the EMS Commission for more information, including instructions on submitting a waiver and recent meeting minutes.
+The commission has also established the Mobile Integrated Health Advisory Committee.
+Visit the Boards and Commissions page for more information, including instructions on submitting a waiver and recent meeting minutes.